rapid7/insightconnect-plugins/google_docs/help.md

 # Requirements

-* A JWT with google Docs permissions
+* A JWT with Google Docs permissions
 * Google Docs API must be enabled

 # Documentation